eoin-cr/Puzzles/README.md

 at a time.
 If your letter is in the word you will be able to see where it was in word the computer thought of.

+## Blackjack

+Not a puzzle but oh well.
+Pretty simple game, you have to get the highest number without going over 21.
+You start off by getting 2 cards and can choose to get another card ("hitting") or stick with the cards you have ("standing").
+Once you stand, the "dealer" will start to play.
+The dealer stands once they reach 17 points.

 # Installing

-After installing python3 (if on windows you may have to add it to your PATH) (python is preinstalled on all Linux distros)
-, simply use `git clone https://github.com/eoin-cr/Puzzles/` to download the puzzles.
+After installing python3 (if on windows you may have to add it to your PATH) (python is preinstalled on all Linux distros), simply use `git clone https://github.com/eoin-cr/Puzzles/` to download the puzzles.
 Then do `cd Python` to go to the python puzzles.
 Then simply do `python3 [puzzlename].py` to play :)